org-metaeffekt/metaeffekt-bom-essentials/README.md

 An Asset is concept or unit of value.
 Here, either a Software or Hardware Asset.

 ### Software Asset
 A Software Asset is an Asset consisting of Software.
+Software Assets are for example:
+* Software archives for distribution
+* Software Container Images
+* Virtual Machine Images

 ### Hardware Asset
 A Hardware Asset is an Asset consisting of Hardware.
+Hardware assets are for example:
+* Devices (stationary devices and equipment, mobile devices, robots)
+* Server appliances

 ### Bill of Materials (BOM)